In Association with Amazon.com

 Following a drunk night out with his friends and some pilfering ‒ he pawned his roommate's fur coat, among others ‒ Orjatsalo was forced to resign from the theater.
 To escape the scandal, he went to sea for a few months.
 He then became a staff member of the Theatre of Tampere (1904-06, 1908-10).
 Orjatsalo's breakthrough role was as the Reverend John Storm in Hal Caine's play The Christian

 While in Tampere Orjatsalo had an affair with the writer Ain'Elisabet Pennanen, with whom he had in 1906 a son, Jarno Elisar.
-As a result of the publicity surrounding the affair and its aftermath in the city court, Orjatsalo gave up his post as the manager of the Theatre of Tampere, where he had first met Ain'Elisabet Pennanen, and joined the staff of the Tampere Workers' Theatre.
-This unhappy relationship became part of Finnish literary history when Orjatsalo and Ain'Elisabet Pennanen defamed each other in their books after separation.
+As a result of the publicity surrounding the affair and its aftermath in the city court, Orjatsalo gave up his post as the manager of the Theatre of Tampere, where he had first met Ain'Elisabet, and joined the staff of the Tampere Workers' Theatre.
+This unhappy relationship became part of Finnish literary history when the former lovers defamed each other in their books after separation.
 It also gained Orjatsalo notoriety as a Don Juan figure.

-Refusing to marry her former lover, Pennanen brought up their son alone.
+Refusing to marry Orjatsalo, Pennanen brought up their son alone.
 To uphold the family honour, her brother Väinö tried to shoot Orjatsalo but failed.
 Orjatsalo was married several times.
-After separating from Ain'Elisabet, he was married to Sigrid (Siiri) Petronella Tyrni (1908-1909), who later moved to the United States and died there in 1916 in a car accident, then to Hellin Virkkula (1916), a dentist, and then to the journalist and playwright Toini Aaltonen (1928-1939); his last wife was the English actress Alice Phillips.
+After breaking up with Ain'Elisabet, he was married to Sigrid (Siiri) Petronella Tyrni (1908-1909), who later moved to the United States and died there in 1916 in a car accident, then to Hellin Virkkula (1916), a dentist, and then to the journalist and playwright Toini Aaltonen (1928-1939); his last wife was the English actress Alice Phillips.

 Arvid Järnefelt suggested Orjatsalo for the role of Titus Flavius at the national theatre.
-The play, based on Järnefelt's Orjan oppi, had previously been performed under the title Jerusalemin hävittäjä.
+Based on Järnefelt's Orjan oppi, the play had previously been performed under the title Jerusalemin hävittäjä.
 Armas Järnefelt composed the music and Robert Kajanus directed the orchestra.
-The production, which was staged in May 1910, was a great success and Orjatsalo, who fitted perfectly for the role, was appointed a visiting actor.
+The production, which was staged in May 1910, was a great success.
+Orjatsalo, who fitted perfectly for the role, was appointed a visiting actor.
 Moreover, Eino Leino had written favourably of his performance as Othello, although he considered the actor still too young for the role.
 The play had premiered at the Theatre of Tampere in January 1910.

 Some of the plays with which Orjatsalo toured were not well-rehearsed.
 When Eino Leino's Carinus fell flat in Mikkeli, Orjatsalo told the audience: "We have just decided to sent Eino Leino a telegram and tell that his play was performed today in Mikkeli with a great success."
 The audience applauded enthusiastically.
 According to another anecdote an indignant tailor appeared at rehearsals one day and told: "I don't have time to run after you constantly with this unpaid bill."
 Orjatsalo asked: "When do you have time?"
 The astonished tailor said: "Next Wednesday, I guess."
 Orjatsalo said: "Well, come then next Wednesday."

 Orjatsalo was made for leading roles: he had charisma, he brought into his roles strong emotions, and his voice was booming.
-Reviewers saw his passionate temperament refreshing: "Suurin kiitos tulee ensi sijassa herra Orjatsalolle, joka nyt vieraili kansallisella näyttämöllämme.
-Hänen Brutus Cloteau'nsa oli suurin piirtein ajatelty ja esitetty, ja hän loi voimakkaan kuvan tästä kansanmiehestä, joka sekä aatteellisesti että käytännössä on tasavallan puolella, mutta jonka sydän silti riippuu kiinni aatelisessa isäntäväessään.
-Herra Orjatsalon voimakas temperamentti muistuttaa monessa suhteessa Kaarlo (Kaarle) Halmetta, hän samoin kuin tämäkin sulattaa itseensä sekä rajua intohimoa että äärimmäisen itsensähillitsemisen."
-(Helmi Krohn in the magazine Valvoja, Suomen kansallisteatteri by Rafael Koskimies, 1953)
+"Voimme olla varmoja, että jos hän nuorukaisena olisi pyrkinyt oppilaaksi mihin eurooppalaiseen teatteriin tahansa, hänet olisi hyväksytty, niin loistava ilmestys hän oli ulkomuotonsa, temperamenttinsa ja myös nopean älynsä puolesta.
+Suurissa oloissa hänestä olisi kai kehittynyt lähinnä demoninen rakastaja, hurmaava viettelijä, lumoava konna, vaikka hän meillä joutuikin myös muunlaisiin tehtäviin.
+Lumoava hän oli, eräällä tavalla kai suurin valloittaja, mitä suomalaisella teatterilla koskaan on ollut."
+(Parivaljakko: Tampere teatterikaupunkina: kuvailuja ja kuvia by Eino Salmelainen, Helsinki: Tammi, 1963, p.
+49) Reviewers saw his passionate temperament refreshing: "Suurin kiitos tulee ensi sijassa herra Orjatsalolle, joka nyt vieraili kansallisella näyttämöllämme.
+Hänen Brutus Cloteau'nsa oli suurin piirtein ajatelty ja esitetty, ja hän loi voimakkaan kuvan tästä kansanmiehestä, joka sekä aatteellisesti että käytännössä on tasavallan puolella, mutta jonka sydän silti riippuu kiinni aatelisessa isäntäväessään."
+(Helmi Krohn, Valvoja magazine, in Suomen kansallisteatteri.
+[1], 1902/1917 by Rafael Koskimies, Helsinki: Otava, 1953)

 Politically active, Orjatsalo wrote articles to workers' papers and edited the magazine Yhdenvertaisuus between the years 1906 and 1907.
 From then on he used the name Aarne Orjatsalo.
 In many of his articles he employed an agitative style of rhetoric.
 Orjatsalo also translated into Finnish plays from such authors as Gerhart Hauptmann (Hanneles Himmelfahrt), Adolf Paul (Die Teufelskirche), Ernst Preczang (Der Teufel in der Wahlurne; Die Polizei als Ehestifterin), Leopold Kampf (Am Vorabend), Max Kegel (Die Tochter des Staatsanwalts), and Frank Wedekind (Erdgeist).

-Orjatsalo tried to join to the board of the national theatre in 1913, but the board canceled its earlier acceptance.
+Orjatsalo tried to join to the board of the national theatre in 1913.
+To his disappointment, the board canceled its earlier acceptance.
 In the autumn 1917, just before the outbreak of the Finnish Civil War, Orjatsalo was employed as the director of the Tampere Workers' Theatre.
 There is a story, that the last performance in the theatre, Dumas's Edmund Kean, was interrupted by members of the Red Guards.
 Orjatsalo shouted that the revolution has begun and recited the Internationale.
-(Orjatsalo: Taiteilija politiikan kurimuksessa by Jootarkka Pennanen, 2017, p.
+(Orjatsalo: taiteilija politiikan kurimuksessa, p.
 208)

 During the Finnish Civil War Orjatsalo expressed in his articles and speeches his belief in the victory of socialist revolution.
 Nevertheless, there is no evidence that he took up arms and fought with the Red Guards.
 It was later claimed that he brought to Tampere Russian seamen, who had gained legandary fame with their ideological impetuosity, and that he led a group several hundred men through the siege of Tampere.
 Before the Whites launched their offensive against the city, Orjatsalo had already escaped to Helsinki.
 According to a fabricated story, he took with him several baskets of cognac, and as a result a number of his men were constantly very drunk.

 In 1918-19 Orjatsalo participated in the intervention to Murmansk.
-While vising Moscow, he negotiated with Otto Ville Kuusinen, who encouraged him to join the Allied forces.
+"Venäjältä Arkangeliin paenneista ja sinne saartoon jääneistä suomalaisista muodostettu seitsemäs kompania, jonka päällikkönä oli luutnantti Alaric Arnee (Aarre Orjatsalo), siirrettiin myös Muurmannille ja sen miehistö jaettiin kahteen osaan; toinen osa Saseikan sillan vartijaksi ja toinen osa Koudan sillan vartijaksi." ('Muurmannin suomalaisen legioonan vaalikokous Suomessa v.
+1919,' by Oskari Tokoi, Suomen Sosialidemokraatti, 08.03.1958) While vising Moscow, he negotiated with Otto Ville Kuusinen, who encouraged him to join the Allied forces.
 When Archangel was occupied, Orjatsalo released a Finnish prisoner by telling a guard that he was the new commandant of the town.
 Orjatsalo was eventually promoted to the rank of lieutenant in the British Army.
 His major duties consisted of training and drilling the legionnaires.
 In August 1918, he signed with Oskari Tokio and others a manifest that denounced the Bolshevist tyranny.

 Between the years 1921 and 1922, Orjatsalo acted at the Winter Garden Theatre, where he was cast as "Pops" in Jerome Kern, Clifford Grey & Guy Bolton's musical Sally.
 He toured in 1924 and 1925 in the United States, performing first mostly in amateur scenes.
 With his wife Alice Arnee he acted in Channing Pollock's play The Fool and had on Broadway a role in Shipwreck by Langdon McCormick.
 Due to heavy drinking, he was dismissed from his post as the manager of the Socialist Opera House in Virginia, Minnesota.
 After moving back to New York, he was appointed director of a Finnish workers' theatre (New Yorkin Suomalaisen Sosialisti Osaston Työväentalon näyttämö).
 During this period he cooperated with an old acquaintance, Annie Mörk; he had toured with her in Finland.